pingcap/community/rfc/2019-12-11-Talent-Plan-Courses.md

   - Golang
     The Go programming language is heavily used in the industry, and also in the TiDB ecosystem.
 If you haven't learned about it, the following are good places to start:

-  - [A Tour Of Golang](https://tour.golang.org/) is recommanded since it's a great official tutorial for the newbie to learn the basic language features.
+  - [A Tour Of Golang](https://tour.golang.org/)  - a great official tutorial for the newbie to learn the basic language features
   - [The Go Programming Language](http://www.gopl.io/) is recommended as a reference book for people want to learn the language in detail.
   - [Talent Plan MapReduce](https://github.com/pingcap/talent-plan/tree/master/tidb/mapreduce) will be a great tool for participants to judge their learning outcomes.